gvyshnya/tab-feb-2021/README.md

 Although such solutions did not display the performance on a par with the manually orchestrated GBDT ensemble models, it was still a good experience trying such an approach.

-Then I implemnted the extreme training for a lightgbm model, and it scored quite well.
+Then I implemnted the 7-step extreme training for a *lightgbm* model (see *extreme-fine-tuning-lgbm-using-7-step-training-GV.ipynb*), and it scored quite well (scored 0.84258 on the public LB, 0.84192 on the private LB).

 # Additional Ideas

 I observed several productive ideas already shared by other colleagues here.
 For instance, these are
 -	Interesting SOM and feature transformation ideas from https://www.kaggle.com/desareca/eda-bimodal-distribution-dae-som
 -	Interesting data pre-processing suggestions shared in https://www.kaggle.com/maunish/lgbm-goes-brrr